runarmyklebust/app-metafields/README.md

-# SEO Meta Fields app for Enonic XP version 6
+# SEO Meta Fields app for Enonic XP

-This Enonic XP application adds [Open Graph](http://ogp.me/) meta-tags to your [Enonic XP](https://github.com/enonic/xp) site, it also let's you better customize your site's title tag and meta description information on each page and content.
-By applying mixin fields to each content you can easily improve your SEO and social sharing presence for your sites and apps.
+This Enonic XP application adds a multitude of helpful meta fields for your [Enonic XP](https://github.com/enonic/xp) site.
+Like [Open Graph](http://ogp.me/) meta-tags, [Twitter Cards](https://dev.twitter.com/cards/overview) meta-tags, [Google Search Console](https://www.google.com/webmasters/tools) meta-tag, and more!
+It also let's you better customize your site's title tag and meta description information on each page and content.
+By applying mixin fields to each content you can easily improve your SEO and social sharing presence for your sites and apps!

 This app will add this functionality to your site: